Frequently Asked Questions

 Speed = 1-7 mph

-Where should I mount the my Lowrance™ unit?
+Where should I mount my Lowrance™ or Simrad unit?

-Since the HDS unit has an internal GPS, you should mount the unit as near to the transducer as possible such that your GPS and bottom locations match up.
-Alternatively, you can purchase an external GPS antennae to mount near the transducer if you would like to have the display near a console operator.
+Since the Lowrance and Simrad Sonar/Chartplotters have an internal GPS, you should mount the unit as near to the transducer as possible such that your GPS and bottom locations match up.
+Alternatively, you can purchase an external GPS antenna to mount near the transducer if you would like to have the display near a console operator.
 Having the antenna distant from the transducer can lead to positional bias of the pings.
 This bias will change depending on the geographical direction of your boat.

 Can I view data of another user and can they view mine?

-No, you cannot view the data of another user without their permission.
-Data uploaded to the System is private to the account user that uploaded it.
+Only if you allow it.
+You cannot view the data of another user without their permission.
+Data uploaded to BioBase is private to the account user that uploaded it.
 However, we do have an organization sharing feature that allows you to link accounts with associates or other account holders within your organization.
 This will allow them to see your uploads while you can see their uploads.